|

 The March 1999 issue of PRIMARY CARE OPTOMETRY NEWS has an article on page 21 about Dr. James Freund in New Albany, Indiana.
 He reports that a 1% Cyclosporine solution has been effective in eliminating Thygeson's SPK symptoms.

 "Treating Thygeson's with cyclosporin.
 To date it has proved the most effective means of treatment for the condition and the drug is becoming more readily available by pharmacist.
 I have one patient who is a veterinarian using cyclosporin (Optimune) with great success.
 It is equally effective in relieving symptoms keratitis sicca associated with Thygeson's.
-Thank you for referencing my article in primary care optometry March 1999.
-If you run into patients having difficulty locating cyclosporin please direct them to my website so they can contact me. www.dr4ureyes.com Warmest regards, James Freund"
+Thank you for referencing my article in primary care optometry March 1999. ...
+Warmest regards, James Freund"

 You can obtain cyclosporine, with your doctor's prescription, from Leiter's Pharmacy, in San Jose, California.

 Do you have a question or a technical content to add to this page?
-If so, click here.
+If so, E-Mail to Webmaster

 |